Charlieee1/nodeJS-anon-webchat/README.md

 # nodeJS-anon-webchat
-A commision I received to create a basic anonymous webchat with an account management system
+A web-based chat app that includes a basic account management system.